needle-mirror/com.unity.tiny/Documentation~/module-hitbox2d.md

 | [Sprite2DRendererHitBox2D](#sprite2drendererhitbox2d) | raiderLaser, spaceship, spaceshipLaser |  |

 ## Components

-Tiny is built around small, lightweight components.
-This way you only pay for what you need.
-This design usually creates more component types to represent data held in a single Unity component, which can be confusing at first for some developers.

 > Use this table to associate familiar Unity concepts with Tiny.